Why Consumers Are Better Off With Single-Close Construction To Permanent Loans

 5. SINGLE APPRAISAL VALUATION ELIMINATES SURPRISES

-A SC CTP loan usually only requires one appraisal prior to closing the SC CTP loan.
+A one time close construction loan usually only requires one appraisal prior to closing the loan.
 This means no surprises when the house is completed.

 This is an issue that no one really likes to talk about.
 An intervening lien is what occurs when a borrower obtains a two-time close transaction that does not convert to a permanent and requires the closing of a second loan; and, therefore the recordation of a second Deed of Trust to payoff the construction loan.